 These muffins are special because they have no oil or butter.
 Peanut butter takes the place of the butter/oil, which is a super nice little trick to have up your sleeve.
 In any recipe, you can substitute peanut butter for the butter.
 I mean, you don’t want peanut butter flavored sugar cookies, but it sure is handy if you want healthier muffins or breakfast cookies.

 They’re also made completely with whole wheat flour!
 No white flours here.
 Honestly, I was very surprised how soft and fluffy these were with whole wheat flour.
 Sometimes whole wheat flour can make things heavy and grainy, but these were some of the softest, fluffiest muffins I’ve ever had.
-You only use a tiny bit of flour, so they’re very low carb.

 These muffins are low sugar!
 I ran out of maple syrup after one Tablespoon (oops) so I used brown sugar instead.
 That’s fine though, even it’s refined, because there such a little amount of sugar.